-Particle analysis is used by microscopists across many fields of industry and research ranging from quality control of structured materials (metal, alloys, etc.) to characterize nano-structure assemblies.
+Particle analysis is used by microscopists across many fields of industry and research ranging from quality control of structured materials (metal, alloys, etc.) to characterization of nano-structure assemblies.

 The Particle analysis study is used to detect, quantify and classify particles, pores, grains, and other image features (of any shape and size) that have boundaries.